meorkamalmeorsulaiman/kubernetes/docs/mod-1/5-manage-security-settings/README.md

 /data $ exit
 ```

-## User, ServiceAccount and API Access
+## Understanding User, ServiceAccount and API Access

 Users doesn't created by k8s api for people to authenticate and authorize.
 They are obtained externally defined by:
 - x.509 certificates
 - OpenID-Based like AD

 ServiceAccounts are used to authorized Pods to get access to specific API resources.
 Each Namespace has a ServiceAccount with the name default, this used by Pods to get minimal access to k8s resources.
 Additional ServiceAccount can be created to addtional access.

+## Understanding Role Based Access Control

+Role collections of verbs (list, create and etc.) Role give access to resource(pods) Role binding connecting user and ServiceAccount (attaches to pod) with the Role.
+This create a RBAC environment.

+## Setting up RBAC for ServiceAccount